This Place is WAC

 March 26, 2016

-In September 2019, the arts center moved to a new, much larger location.
-I will update this page accordingly when I visit the new space.
+In September 2019, the arts center moved to a new, much larger location and is now called MoCa Westport.
+As it’s an entirely different place, I will create a separate page when I visit.

 I have this crazy idea that taking kids to art exhibits is good for them.
 I love asking my sons about certain paintings or photographs or sculptures.
 And I really love getting unexpected, funny, and/or introspective responses from them.